caiquecp/counter-app/README.md

 # Counter app

-This project has as goal to study and discuss MVC architectural pattern implementation in an Android app.
+The goal of this project is to study and discuss MVC architectural pattern implementation in an Android app.

+The main reason is: developers say (no reference for now) it doesn't fit with the Android architecture and components so I really want to understand it.
+The best way I found is doing it.

 ## Counter app's specifications
 + must keep a count